blairun/AirRally/README.md

 ## Getting Started

-1.  **Install:** Download the APK from the Releases section.
+1.  **Install:** Download the APK from the Releases section onto two Android devices.
-2.  **Connect:** Follow on screen instructions to connect to a nearby device.
+2.  **Connect:** Follow on screen instructions to connect to each other over Bluetooth.
 3.  **Play:** Swing away!